Collab-Hub-io/Collab-Hub-Max-Client/README.md

 ## Getting Started

 1. Download the Collab-Hub-Max-Client folder using the green Code button near the top of this page.
 Either choose "Download ZIP" or, if you're comfortable using git, you can clone the repo.
 2. Add the Collab-Hub-Max-Client folder as an entry in your [File Preferences](https://docs.cycling74.com/max7/vignettes/file_preferences_window) in Max.
+Make sure that the "Subfolders" checkbox is checked.
 3. Open the CH-Max-Demo Max patch for a quick introduction and/or watch the Getting Started video below.

-INSERT VIDEO WHEN DONE
+DEMO VIDEO COMING SOON

 <br/>